gvstaov/gvstaov/README.md

 - *:godmode: Welcome to my profile!*

-- :ninja:	<p style="text-align: center;">My name is Gustavo Silva and I'm glad to have you here!</p>
+- :ninja:	*My name is Gustavo Silva and I'm glad to have you here!*
 - :adult:	*22 years old and currently pursuing a degree in Information Systems.*
 - :space_invader:	*I like hardware, gaming, and coding.*